 Medical Assistance in Dying: Langlois Represents Dying With Dignity Canada (DWDC) and the Association québécoise pour le droit de mourir dans la dignité (AQDMD)

-Sean Griffin, a partner in the litigation group at Langlois lawyers, and Véronique Roy, an associate in the group, were mandated by DWDC and the AQDMD to intervene in support of applicants Nicole Gladu and Jean Truchon, in connection with their Motion for a declaratory judgment filed before the Quebec Superior Court on June 20, 2017.
+Sean Griffin, a partner in the litigation group at Langlois lawyers, and Véronique Roy, a lawyer in the group, were mandated by DWDC and the AQDMD to intervene in support of applicants Nicole Gladu and Jean Truchon, in connection with their Motion for a declaratory judgment filed before the Quebec Superior Court on June 20, 2017.

 The applicants sought medical assistance in dying but their requests were denied.
 Their motion seeks to strike the relevant provisions of the Criminal Code and Quebec’s Act respecting End-of-Life Care as unconstitutional, particularly in light of the Supreme Court of Canada’s decision in Carter v.
 Canada (A.G.), 1 S.C.R.
 331.